sachinbijalwan/Self_Driving_Car/README.md

-This is a project for predicting the steering angle with the behavioral cloning of a car given a image.
+This is a project for predicting the steering angle of a car with the help of behavioral cloning given an input image.

 The data for this project is taken from https://github.com/udacity/CarND-Behavioral-Cloning-P3